mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/licensing/essential/index.md

 * **Add a license:** To add a license via the UI, see [Add a license to Kommander][addlicense]

 For more information concerning the global and workspace-level UI, see [Workspaces][workspaces]

-## FAQ

-* I'm getting a denial message when I attempt to attach or manage clusters with my DKP Essential self-managed cluster, why?

-DKP Essential only provides for the ability to stand up an individual, self-managed kubernetes cluster.
-Attaching or managing other clusters via a management cluster is only available by upgrading to [DKP Enterprise][dkpenterprise]

-* I used to be able to work with one free attached cluster, and now I can't see it in the UI, why?

-Prior to DKP version 2.2 you could create or attach 1 additional cluster without a license.
-If you have a 2.1 cluster that utilized that 1 additional cluster and upgrade to 2.2, the upgrade will automatically put you into the DKP Essential UI, and you will no longer have access to that additional cluster in the UI.
-However, the additional cluster will still appear within the CLI.
-To resolve this, enter your [DKP Enterprise][dkpenterprise] license in either the UI or CLI, and the previously attached cluster and deployed applications will reappear within the UI.

 [choose-infrastructure]: .../konvoy/2.2/choose-infrastructure/
 [workspaceplatform]: .../workspaces/applications/platform-applications/